Living in Indonesia, A Site for Expatriates

 Malaria

-• Malaria is spread by mosquitoes, so any measures that reduce mosquito bites reduce the risk of contracting malaria and dengue
+• Malaria is spread by mosquitoes, so any measures that reduce mosquito bites reduce the risk of contracting malaria and other illnesses such as dengue fever.

 Personal protective measures can greatly reduce the risk of being bitten by the anopheles mosquito.
 Because of its night time feeding habits, malaria transmission occurs primarily between dawn & dusk.

-1. Correct use of mosquito nets (if accommodation not air conditioned).
-For added protection for up to 3 months or longer, mosquito nets can be soaked in 1 % solution of PERMETHRIN (or other repellent/insecticide).
-If resident in a malarious area, curtains can be treated in a similar manner.
+1. Correct use of mosquito netting will greatly reduce the incidence of bites.
+For added protection of up to 3 months or longer, netting can be soaked in a 1% solution of permethrin or other repellent/insecticide.
+If staying in a malarious area, curtains should be treated in a similar manner.

-2. Use of mosquito coils (obat anti nyamuk) and "knockdown spray" (containing pyrethoids) - spray insecticide in cool dark places where mosquitoes lurk.
+2. Mosquito coils (obat anti nyamuk) and "knockdown spray" containing pyrethroids should be used in cool dark places where mosquitoes lurk.

-3. Avoid use of dark colored clothing, perfumes and colognes in the evening and at night all these attract mosquitoes.
+3. Avoid use of dark-colored clothing, perfumes and colognes in the evening and at night.

-4. Use an effective mosquito repellent on exposed skin and clothing.
+4. An effective mosquito repellent should be used on exposed skin and clothing.
 DEET (diethylmethylbenzamide) is an effective safe component of good repellents.
-The actual concentration of DEET varies widely between different manufacturers, and can be as high as 90% (too high for safety).
-Choose a repellent with between 30-45% DEET (unless pregnant in which case concentration should be < 35%) and take the following precautions:
+Actual concentrations of DEET varies widely between different manufacturers and can be as high as 90% (too high for safety).
+Choose a repellent with between 30-45% DEET (unless pregnant, in which case the concentration should be < 35%) and take the following precautions:

 DEET-based repellents should last for up to 4 hours.